This Article Is About Home Loan With Recent Late Payments Mortgage Guidelines

-- The good news is that if you have one recent late payment such as a recent late payment on credit card payment, there may be a solution where you can still qualify for a mortgage loan
+The good news is that if you have one recent late payment such as a recent late payment on a credit card payment, there may be a solution where you can still qualify for a mortgage loan.

 Contact Creditor For One Time Reprieve

-Mortgage Loan Applicants with recent late payment on credit card payment, auto loan payment, or any other credit payment and this was the only late payment and had a good payment history with creditor, contact the creditor and see if they will remove the recent late payment history as a one time good will gesture.
+Mortgage Loan Applicants with a recent late payment on credit card payment, auto loan payment, or any other credit payment and this was the only late payment and had a good payment history with the creditor, contact the creditor and see if they will remove the recent late payment history as a one-time goodwill gesture.

-- If the customer service representative tells consumer that they cannot remove the recent late payment off their credit report, ask to speak to a supervisor
+- If the customer service representative tells the consumer that they cannot remove the recent late payment of their credit report, ask to speak to a supervisor

-- Many times when the customer service representative says no and when ask to speak to a supervisor, the supervisor may give consumer sympathy and take the recent late payment off their record
+- Many times when the customer service representative says no and when asked to speak to a supervisor, the supervisor may give consumer sympathy and take the recent late payment off their record

 Consult With Direct Lender With No Overlays With Home Loan With Recent Late Payments